 ‘Introduction: On Logos’ Religion and Literature 49.1 (Summer 2018):1-5 [Guest Editor for mini-forum introducing essays by Romana Huk and Catherine Pickstock in a special issue on the poetry of David Jones]

-‘The New Catholic Left: Language, Liturgy and Literature in Slant Magazine, 1964-1970’, article.
-Renascence: Essays on Values in Literature 69, 3 (2017): 174-185.
+‘The Catholic New Left: Language, Liturgy and Literature in Slant Magazine, 1964-1970’, Renascence: Essays on Values in Literature 69.3 (2017): 174-185.
 [For which essay I was awarded the Simon Dentith Memorial Prize, The Raymond Williams Society postgraduate essay competition for work grounded in the tradition of cultural materialism]